-Blogger is one of the most popular blogging platforms for both, personal and professional blogging, and Cloudflare is a trusted and very popular Content Delivery Network (CDN) that possibly everybody has heard of.
+Blogger is one of the most popular blogging platforms for both personal and professional blogging, and Cloudflare is a trusted and very popular Content Delivery Network (CDN) that possibly every webmaster has heard of.

-By using CDN, to deliver your web pages to your visitor faster,
+- Cloudflare uses its global CDN network to deliver your web pages to your visitor faster.

-HOW TO SETUP FREE CLOUDFLARE CDN FOR BLOGGER BLOG [STEPS] :
+HOW TO SETUP FREE CLOUDFLARE CDN FOR BLOGGER BLOG (STEP BY STEP PROCESS)

 Go to www.cloudflare.com and signup with your e-mail address.

-Type your website’s address in the given field as shown above and click on the ‘Add site’ button.
+Type in your website’s address in the given field as shown below and click on the ‘Add site’ button.

 If you are not sure how to change the nameserver, do a web search for the following search term – “how to change nameservers on (your domain registrar’s name)”